The Web address of this

 if

-professional help, they often can't find any locally or in the media;
+with these problems, they often can't find any locally or in the media.

 Underneath